 Weekend ideas for families

-- Smorgasburg is coming back in April, happening Saturdays at Marsha P. Johnson State Park
+Smorgasburg is coming back in April, happening Saturdays at Marsha P. Johnson State Park.

 Five Iron Golf is a fun option at 25 Kent Avenue, bringing high‑tech golf simulators and a clubhouse‑style restaurant that could be a hit with older kids and teens on rainy days.